Find Grad Schools

 96 Yearly Graduations

 Vermont Law School comes in at #3 on our list of the most popular colleges offering master's degrees in other legal professions.
 Roughly 600 attend the school each year.
 During the most recent year for which we have data, 96 people received their master's degree in other legal professions from VLS.
-Around 11% of these students were from an underrepresented racial-ethnic group, and 68% were women.
-Data shows that VLS graduates that hold this degree go on to make a median salary of $56,335.
+About 64% of this group were women, and 10% were students from an underrepresented racial-ethnic group.

 #4